timharek/everyday-privacy/report.md

 account, which Snapchat does not mention at all.
 Also, it is not possible to delete your Messenger account without deleting your Facebook account.
 However, it is possible to deactivate your Facebook profile and still use Messenger, but it is not possible to have a Messenger account without an associated Facebook account.

+And for Signal, it is only possible to delete your account via the app.

+#### Location history

+On Facebook (including Messenger), you are able to delete your location history, but only via the app, mentioned earlier.
+But the story is not the same for Instagram, even though it is developed by the same company, you are unable to delete your location history, however, you are able to edit and/or remove location data from individual posts.

+As for Snapchat and Signal, Snapchat does not offer any options to delete your location history and for Signal it is not needed because the service does not collect any location data.

 # Breach/leaked data